-Fig. 17 - Gas Line Piping for 3 to 6 Ton Units
+Fig. 18 - Gas Line Piping

-Other hardware required to complete the installation of the gas supply line includes a manual shutoff valve, a sediment trap (drip leg) and a ground-joint union.
+Other hardware required to complete the installation of the gas supply line will include a manual shutoff valve, a sediment trap (drip leg), and a ground-joint union.
 A pressure regulator valve may also be required (to convert gas pressure from pounds to inches of pressure).
 The manual shutoff valve must be located within 6 ft (1.83 m) of the unit.
 The union, located in the final leg entering the unit, must be located at least 9 in.
 (230 mm) away from the access panel to permit the panel to be removed for service.
 If a regulator valve is installed, it must be located a minimum of 4 ft (1220 mm) away from the unit's flue outlet.
 Some municipal codes require that the manual shutoff valve be located upstream of the sediment trap.
-See Fig. 18 and 19 for typical piping arrangements for gas piping that has been routed through the sidewall of the curb.
-See Fig. 20 for typical piping arrangement when thru-base is used.
+See Fig. 19 and 20 for typical piping arrangements for gas piping that has been routed through the sidewall of the curb.
+See Fig. 21 for typical piping arrangement when thru-base is used.
 Ensure that all piping does not block access to the unit's main control box or limit the required working space in front of the control box.